 Our expert team design and manufacture your bespoke conversion in-house.
 This offers full control of the project start to finish, so we can meet your exact specification.

 Our Favourites At S Jones

 We’re often approached with creative and unique applications, and here are a few of our favourites from over the years:

 Mexican street food restaurant Wahaca wanted to create a “pop-up” restaurant in London’s South Bank.
 The architect in charge of the project envisioned a bright, bold and quirky design for the restaurant.
 To achieve this, eight converted containers were fitted together on two-storeys to provide dining space for 130 people.
 The interlinked open spaces included panoramic windows, offering spectacular views over the Thames from an elevated position.

 Coventry University’s State of The Art Battery Storage

 Collaborating with global engineering specialist FEV Group, Coventry University developed a state-of-the-art low carbon technology centre.
-To test and improve on future-proof powertrain concepts, the university installed a fire-resistant lithium battery store made from a converted 20ft container.
+To test and improve on future-proof powertrain concepts, the university installed a fire-resistant lithium battery store made from a converted 20ft box.
 The innovative container included ATEX Zone II interior electrical and HVAC installations, explosion venting and fire protected storage shelving.